 NRMA holds a 50% shareholding of the Tucker Box Hotel Trust (Travelodge), a chain that has grown to thirteen 3.5 star hotels spread across Australia and New Zealand.
-The hotels are leased to Toga Hospitality Group.
-As at 30 June 2012, this joint venture with Mirvac Real Estate Investment Trust had total assets of approximately \$414.2 million (2011: \$414.4 million) and NRMA's net asset holding is carried at \$123.2 million (2011: \$123.1 million).
+The hotels are leased to Toga Group.
+As at 30 June 2013, this joint venture with Mirvac Real Estate Investment Trust had total assets of approximately \$408.7 million (2012: \$414.2 million) and NRMA's net asset holding is carried at \$122.0 million (2012: \$123.2 million).
 NRMA's investment in Travelodge enables us to provide Members with accommodation discounts and special offers.
-We are pleased occupancy rates remained strong at an average of 86% across the portfolio and above 90% in CBD locations.
-Travelodge provided a cash yield of 8.2%.
+We are pleased occupancy rates remained strong at an average of 88% across the portfolio and 92% in CBD locations.
+Travelodge provided a cash yield of 10.9%.